by Mkuu Amani

-If you’re up for watching a powerful boxing drama this evening look no further than Jonny Harris’s ‘Jawbone,’ a gritty movie that follows a dishevelled, down and out who had been a former amateur boxing champion but who is now struggling to cope with his misfortune, bereavement and alcohol addiction.
+If you’re up for watching a powerful boxing drama this evening look no further than Jonny Harris’s ‘Jawbone.’

 But the storyline is not difficult to relate to and whilst it becomes quite simple to see how McCabe is in some ways the architect of his own withering imprisonment, this doesn’t stop us from yearning to see his escape.

-Amongst the cast are some seasoned boxing practitioners including John Pegg, the Head Trainer at Birmingham’s Eastside Boxing Gym.
-Pegg has since gone on to make a movie of his own.
+Amongst the cast are some seasoned boxing practitioners including John Pegg, the Head Trainer at Birmingham’s Eastside Boxing Gym who has since gone on to make a movie of his own.

-There’s also Paul Counihan, a gifted and dedicated trainer who also works at Eastside.
-And the most knowledgeable and effervescent Jason Lowe, a boxing reporter who also co-owns the award winning Women’s Boxing Club based in Birmingham.
+Also, Paul Counihan a gifted and dedicated trainer who also works at Eastside, and Jason Lowe a boxing reporter who also co-owns the award winning Women’s Boxing Club.